Epivir; Epivir HBV

-- If you have HIV and hepatitis B, the hepatitis b virus can change while you take this drug.
+- If your child has HIV and hepatitis B, the hepatitis b virus can change while your child takes this drug.
 If this happens, the hepatitis B virus may be harder to treat.
-Talk with your doctor.
+Talk with the doctor.

 - Liver disease has gotten worse in people who have both HIV and hepatitis C when taking drugs like this one with some other drugs used to treat hepatitis C. Sometimes, this has been deadly.
-If you have HIV and hepatitis C, talk with your doctor.
+If your child has HIV and hepatitis C, talk with the doctor.

 - Use this drug with care in children.
 They may have more side effects.
 Talk with the doctor.

-- When able to, it is best to take the tablet form of this drug.
+- When able to, it is best for your child to take the tablet form of this drug.
 The liquid form of this drug did not work as well in children taking other liquid HIV drugs as it did in children taking the tablet form.
-Talk with your doctor.
+Talk with your child’s doctor.

 Hepatitis B infection:

-- Tell your doctor if you have never had hepatitis care before.
+- Tell your child’s doctor if your child has never been on hepatitis care before.

 - This drug is not a cure for hepatitis infection.
-Stay under the care of your doctor.
+Be sure your child stays under the care of the doctor.